 "Welcome to ESPAIN.
-The channel where the sun never sets and Pluto is still a planet.
+The channel where the sun never sets and we still claim it as Spanish property.
 I'm thrilled to be back.
 I can hardly speak.

-Speaking of planets, we have a very special guest with us today.
+Speaking of stars, we have a very special guest with us today.
 He's here to talk about one of the greatest enigmas of the modern age.
 Thank you so much for joining us."

 (Applause)